 What Are the Penalties for Revenge Porn?

-Revenge porn laws in MN classify revenge porn as a gross misdemeanor or a felony, depending on the circumstances of the explicit sharing.
+Revenge porn laws in Minnesota classify the act of sharing explicit images without consent as either a gross misdemeanor or a felony, depending on the circumstances.

 Minnesota’s legislation regarding revenge porn is stringent.
 According to state law, it is a criminal offense to knowingly distribute an intimate image of another person without their consent.
 The law applies when the individual depicted in the image is identifiable and when there’s a reasonable expectation of privacy.